trashbyte/blender-addons/README.md

 ### Goto Panel

 Very WIP.
-The idea is that you can press ctrl-G to open a popup with various shortcuts and display the selected one in the properties panel for quick access.
+The idea is that you can press Ctrl-G to open a popup with various shortcuts and display the selected one in the properties panel for quick access.
 Right now it's janky and hardcoded and basically useless.
-You'll probably want to disable this one
+You'll probably want to disable this one.

+---

+Code is MIT licensed, do whatever you want with it.
+QuickUvCheck/Valle.jpg was created at https://uvchecker.byvalle.com/ by Jorge Valle Hurtado.